THOMASELOVE/500-classes-2023/class10/README.md

 ## Announcements

-1. I will post the Lab 5 answer sketch to our Shared Drive by class time.
+1. I will post the Lab 5 answer sketch to our Shared Drive **by class time**.

 ## Today's OSIA presentations